TheSignPainter98/adjust-keys/README.md

 blender --python-expr "import bpy; import os.path; import sys; sys.path.append(os.path.join(os.path.basename(bpy.data.filepath), 'adjustcaps')); import adjustcaps; adjustcaps.main('-v3')"
 ```

-Perhaps while it's running, take a look at the [`./examples/menacing.svg`][menacing] file which will appear in the output.
+Perhaps while it’s running, take a look at the [`./examples/menacing.svg`][menacing] file which will appear in the output.
 **Notice how the gray construction lines around the glyph are automatically removed!**
 This is because they have the id `cap-guide` in the `svg`, which is automatically detected and discarded by `adjustcaps`.
 As such, you can keep a guide to help with the glyph alignment without affecting the output.